cinzinga/cinzinga.github.io/_posts/2021-02-15-Bug-Bounty-Ramblings.md

   - Penetration Testing
 ---

 Today marks a huge personal milestone in my bug bounty hunting career.
 I have achieved an all-time ranking of top 100 on Bugcrowd.
-This accomplish comes just 11 months after first creating an account on the Bugcrowd platform.
+This accomplishment comes just 11 months after first creating an account on the Bugcrowd platform.
 In this blog post I will endeavor to highlight a few things I have learned along the way.
 This blog post will contain some insights into the types and number of bugs I have submitted as well as any miscellaneous tips I think of while writing this.

 ## Hack for Fun
 The first point I would like to emphasize is the fun and learning involved in hacking.
 In my opinion, going into bug hunting with the sole desire to make money is unadvisable.
 I first started bug hunting after finishing eLearn Security’s web application pentester certification and decided I wanted to try hacking on real websites.
 I’ve learned so much more doing bug hunting than I have in any certification (and as an added bonus I get paid to learn this way rather than paying to learn)!